ayushshrivastv/OpenAPI-Integration-with-DocC/Sources/SymbolGraphDebug/README.md

 5. **Relationship Structure**: The relationship structure is valid but might need adjustments to be fully recognized by DocC.

+6. **Path Component Hierarchy**: Missing symbol definitions for parent paths can cause DocC to crash with "Symbol has no reference" errors.

+## Common Issues

+1. **Missing Source/Target Symbols**: A common issue is relationships referencing symbols that don't exist in the graph.

+2. **Invalid Path Hierarchies**: Child symbols must have their parent symbols properly defined.

+3. **Incomplete HTTP Mixins**: Not utilizing HTTP-specific mixins reduces the quality of API documentation.

 ## Potential Solutions

 1. **Interface Language**: Consider using "swift" as the interface language instead of "openapi" to potentially improve DocC compatibility.